fullstack-development/developers-roadmap/backend/junior-1/haskell.md

 * Lazy evaluation
   * What is lazy evaluation?
   * How it differs from eager evaluation?
 What are the pros and cons of lazy evaluation?
+  * What is thunk?
+    * Describe the concept of its inner structure.
+    * When in-memory representation of thunk occupies less space than storing the actual value of an object and visa versa?
+    * Can you nest thunks?
+  * What are outside in and inside out evaluation?
+  * What is the difference between call by value, call by name and call by need?
+  * What is WHNF?
+Why strict functions in haskell evaluate values to WHNF and not NF?

 ## Resources: